When you can’t pay your debts: Bankruptcy and other options

 You will be eligible to enter into the no-asset procedure if you:

-- have no realisable assets (realisable assets means property you can sell to make money – it excludes a motor vehicle up to $5,000, tools for work and essential personal and household effects)
+- have no property you can sell to make money (“no realisable assets”) –this excludes a motor vehicle up to a value of $6,500 tools for work and essential personal and household effects)

 - have never been through the no-asset procedure